Konamiman/Z80dotNet/README.md

 This is a work in progress project.
 So far that's what is done:

 * [The Z80Processor class](Main/Z80Processor.cs) and all of its [dependencies](Docs/Dependencies.md).
 * [The infrastructure for executing instructions](Main/Instructions%20Execution/Core) and part of [the instructions themselves](Main/Instructions%20Execution/Instructions).
-All the single byte instructions and those prefixed with 0xED are implemented by now.
+All the single byte instructions and those prefixed with 0xED and 0xCB are implemented by now.
 * [A good bunch of unit tests](Main.Tests).

 ...and that's what's left to do: